twlevelup/watch_edition/README.md

 ## Continuous Integration

-This project is continuously deployed to heroku by [SnapCi](https://snap-ci.com/).
+This project is continuously deployed to heroku by [Circle CI](https://circleci.com).
-You can view this app at [https://twlevelup-master.herokuapp.com/](https://twlevelup-master.herokuapp.com/)
+You can view this app at [https://twlevelup-watch-edition.herokuapp.com/](https://twlevelup-watch-edition.herokuapp.com/)

 ### Before you commit